 The resolution of the manifest discrepancy will be noted on both the manifest and in the operating record.
-If the discrepancy cannot be resolved within 15 days, the Director will be notified.
+If the discrepancy cannot be resolved within 15 days, the Director of the Division of Waste Management and Radiation Control (Director) will be notified.